 pivoted

 Melt is the inverse of pivot.
 While pivot takes us from long data to wide data, melt goes from wide to long.
-If we call .melt(id_vars="date", value_name="price")
+Note: Polars has recently replaced its melt method with an unpivot method.

 Code